 In all mentioned third countries, producers have lower costs because legislation on environment, food safety and animal welfare is less stringent than in the EU.
-See chapter 1.
+See Chapter 1.

-3.1.2 Production costs egg powder
+4.1.2 Production costs of egg powder

 The cost of producing egg powder consists of the costs of eggs and the cost of processing.
 The costs are calculated based on processing in a large commercial egg powder plant.
-The calculations are similar to the method described in Section 2.1.2.
-Table 3.3 gives the final results of costs at farm level and the costs of processing in euros per kg egg powder.
-Figure 3.2 gives the same data in a graph.
+The calculations are similar to the method described in Section 3.1.2.
+Table 4.3 gives the final results of costs at farm level and the costs of processing in euros per kg egg powder.
+Figure 4.2 gives the same data in a graph.

-Table 3.3 Cost of primary production, cost of processing and total costs in eurocents per kg egg powder of cage eggs
+Table 4.3 Cost of primary production, cost of processing and total costs in eurocents per kg egg powder of cage eggs in 2017 (enriched cage in the EU)

 EU USA UKR ARG IND

-Farm level costs 436 343 332 365 380
+Farm level costs 428 326 335 367 381

 Processing costs 105 94 90 97 84

-Total 541 437 421 462 464
+Total 533 420 424 464 465

-Figure 3.2 Cost of production of whole egg powder in some non-EU countries (eurocents per kilogram of egg powder) in 2015
+Figure 4.2 Cost of production of whole egg powder in some non-EU countries (eurocents per kilogram of egg powder) in 2017

-With regard to the production costs of egg powder in the non-EU countries, Figure 3.2 shows that the USA and Ukraine are 19% and 22% cheaper than the average EU level.
-The difference in production costs between the EU and India and Argentina are approximately 15%.
+Figure 4.2 shows that the USA and Ukraine are 19% and 22% cheaper than the average EU production costs of egg powder.
+The difference in production costs between the EU and India and Argentina is approximately 15%.

-Results of different scenarios 4
+Results of different scenarios 5

-In this chapter four scenarios have been defined (Section 4.1), which have been examined for shell eggs (Section 4.2) and for whole egg powder (Section 4.3).
-In all figures, the EU level is an average of the eight EU countries shown in Chapter 2.
+In this chapter four scenarios were defined (Section 5.1), which were examined for shell eggs (Section 5.2) and for whole egg powder (Section 5.3).
+In all figures, the EU level is an average of the eight EU countries shown in Chapter 3.

-4.1 Description of the scenarios
+5.1 Description of the scenarios